 - Take in extensive views of the Cornish coast.
 From the top of the circular wall, you can see Penzance, Newlyn and all the way to Mousehole.

-- If you’re visiting Cornwall in winter, check out St Michael’s Mount’s Christmas pop up shop!
+- If you’re visiting Cornwall in winter or are on a festive break, check out St Michael’s Mount’s Christmas pop up shop!
 The Sail Loft also offers festive lunch menus.

 - Take in the views back to Marazion from the dock.